 The study's themes-emotional vulnerability, expression of suffering and necessity, and the significance of encouraging reactions from virtual communities-illuminate crucial elements of suicidal conduct as they pertain to social media platforms such as Facebook.
 The implications of these themes for suicide prevention initiatives and the development of support systems for at-risk individuals are substantial.
 Feelings of vulnerability underscores the profound emotional susceptibility demonstrated by users who publicly declare suicidal ideation or intentions on Facebook.
-This vulnerability is characterized by a range of emotions, including hopelessness, despair, guilt, sorrow, and emotional anguish, as demonstrated in the provided case studies.
+This vulnerability is characterized by a range of emotions, including hopelessness, pain, guilt, sorrow, and emotional anguish, as demonstrated in the provided case studies.
+This is in line with Joiner (2005)'s concept that described circumstances in an individual's life that was perceived as burdensome and thwarted belongingness as factors associated with suicidal thoughts.
+Also, this study just like past showed that simultaneous intensity of feelings of pains and hopelessness are associated with suicidal ideation however, connectedness can mitigate the progression to completed suicidality (Klonsky et al., 2015).
 The identification and resolution of emotional vulnerability is of paramount importance in the realm of suicide prevention, given that it denotes the fundamental anguish that individuals who are suicidal are experiencing (Chou et al., 2012; Pan et al., 2018).
 Efforts to prevent suicide ought to prioritize the identification and resolution of emotional vulnerability by means of targeted interventions that foster resilience, emotional well-being, and coping mechanisms.
 It is imperative that individuals undergoing emotional distress have easy access to mental health support services, including therapy and counseling, in both physical and digital environments (Oguntayo et al., 2024; Shoib et al., 2022).
+This finding depicts intense emotional expressions, such as regret, pain, guilt, and sadness as associated factors of suicidal behavior.

 The second theme underscores the significance of individuals openly expressing their suffering and requiring assistance within virtual communities such as Facebook.
 By means of their online discourse and remarks, individuals articulate their challenges, beseech comprehension, and solicit assistance from their fellow members of the community.
 Communication in times of crisis is an essential means of expressing distress and requesting assistance (Kolavuz-Onal & Vasque, 2013).
 Online communities should be conducive to open and supportive communication regarding suicide prevention, allowing members to freely express their emotions and seek assistance without apprehension of criticism or social disapproval.
-By providing resources for mental health support, instituting guidelines for supportive interactions, and training moderators to effectively assist individuals in distress, platforms such as Facebook can facilitate this (D'Hotman et al., 2020; Fernández - Cabana et al., 2015; Westerlund, 2013).
+By providing resources for mental health support, instituting guidelines for supportive interactions, and training moderators to effectively assist individuals in distress, platforms such as Facebook can facilitate this (D'Hotman et al., 2020; Fernández -Cabana et al., 2015; Westerlund, 2013).

-The significance of supportive reactions revealed the importance of supportive responses from members of online communities in addressing suicidal behavior is emphasized in the third theme.
-Both case studies involved peers providing individuals with words of encouragement, practical advice, and words of empathy.
-These actions significantly mitigated the distress of the participants and fostered a sense of support and belonging (Lamy et al., 2013; Pan et al., 2018).
-Suicide prevention initiatives ought to prioritize the establishment and maintenance of online communities that offer practical assistance, validation, and empathy to those who are suicidal at risk.
+Also, the findings showed triggers such as heartbreak and guilt as factors contributing to suicidal ideation and implicated the importance of recognizing and addressing stressors of suicide and the significance of supportive reactions.
+The findings, as shown in the case studies, revealed that peers providing individuals with words of encouragement as well as experts providing practical unstructured counseling and words of empathy could reduce the intensity of suicidal stressors.
+These actions significantly mitigated the perceive burdens of the suicide survivor participants and fostered a sense of support and belonging (Lamy et al., 2013; Pan et al., 2018).
+This implies that, suicide prevention initiatives ought to prioritize the establishment and maintenance of online communities that offer practical assistance, validation, and empathy to those who are suicidal at risk.
 Peer support groups, crisis helplines, and online forums provide individuals in distress with a sense of community and connection, which are all valuable resources (Kozinets, 2010; Oguntayo et al., 2024; Seward et al., 2016).